 If you deploy a Cloud solution, who decides what data is stored where?
 Can you still keep certain information on-premises, or is everything vulnerable to whatever threats might be lurking online?
 What if you change your mind about where something is stored?

 Choosing an Azure Cloud enablement hybrid solution ensures you retain full control of what data goes to the Cloud and what stays on-premises.
 And you can move data back and forth as you see fit.
 Microsoft takes customer security and privacy very seriously and has implemented stringent measures to prevent any unauthorized access to your data.

 Just as Cloud technology is continually evolving, so are standards and requirements for those who supply it.
-A static Cloud solution would be of very little use very quickly — which is why it’s important to entrust your data to a reliable cloud enablement expert and company that keeps up with global standards.
+A static Cloud solution would be of very little use very quickly — which is why it’s important to entrust your data to a company that keeps up with global standards.

 All Microsoft solutions are built on a foundation that prioritizes security, privacy and reliability.
 Microsoft creates, implements and continuously works to improve security-aware software development, operational and threat mitigation practices, and shares its knowledge with both government and commercial partners.
 At the heart of Azure Cloud enablement is a collaboration aimed at building and securing trust in Cloud.

 When you understand how Cloud works and how many protections and options are in place to ensure you feel secure where your data lives, it becomes a lot easier to trust the Cloud.
 In reality, Azure Cloud enablement actually provides a much more secure environment for your data than an on-premises server.